konstantin-a-maslov/scalable_glacier_mapping/README.md

 This GitHub repository is dedicated to the suite of tools and techniques developed in our study "Towards Global Glacier Mapping with Deep Learning and Open Earth Observation Data."
 Accurate global glacier mapping is critical for understanding climate change impacts.
-It is challenged by glacier diversity, difficult-to-classify debris and big data processing.
+Despite its importance, automated glacier mapping at a global scale remains largely unexplored.
-Here we propose Glacier-VisionTransformer-U-Net (GlaViTU), a convolutional-transformer deep learning model, and five strategies for multitemporal global-scale glacier mapping using open satellite imagery.
+Here we address this gap and propose Glacier-VisionTransformer-U-Net (GlaViTU), a convolutional-transformer deep learning model, and five strategies for multitemporal global-scale glacier mapping using open satellite imagery.
 Assessing the spatial, temporal and cross-sensor generalisation shows that our best strategy achieves intersection over union >0.85 on previously unobserved images in most cases, which drops to >0.75 for debris-rich areas such as High-Mountain Asia and increases to >0.90 for regions dominated by clean ice.
+A comparative validation against human expert uncertainties in terms of area and distance deviations underscores GlaViTU performance, approaching or matching expert-level delineation.
-Additionally, adding synthetic aperture radar data, namely, backscatter and interferometric coherence, increases the accuracy in all regions where available.
+Adding synthetic aperture radar data, namely, backscatter and interferometric coherence, increases the accuracy in all regions where available.
 The calibrated confidence for glacier extents is reported making the predictions more reliable and interpretable.
 We also release a benchmark dataset that covers 9% of glaciers worldwide.
 Our results support efforts towards automated multitemporal and global glacier mapping.